-The bill, which would allow cities to collect fees from property owners within a district to fund municipal street improvements, was passed by the House Subcommittee on Local Government.
+The bill would give cities authority to collect fees from property owners within a district to fund work on municipal streets.

-The House Subcommittee on Local Government on Feb.
-19 passed a League-initiated bill that would give cities new authority to collect fees for street improvements.
+The House Local Government Division approved the League-initiated street improvement district bill on a vote of 6-3 on March 10.
+The measure would give cities new authority to collect fees for street improvements.

-HF 1095 (Rep. Steve Elkins, DFL-Bloomington) would allow cities to create street improvement districts.
-Cities would have the authority to collect fees from property owners within a district to fund municipal street maintenance, construction, reconstruction, and facility upgrades.
+HF 1565 (Rep. Steve Elkins, DFL-Bloomington) would allow cities to create street improvement districts.
+This authority would allow cities to collect fees from property owners within a district to fund municipal street maintenance, construction, reconstruction, and facility upgrades.

 If enacted, this legislation would provide cities with an additional tool to build and maintain city streets.